 Tash* attended an organised public protest in a park and began marching with the crowd down the road.
-Tash and her colleague were stopped and approached by officers and then physically forced the pair into a caged police vehicle.
+Tash and her colleague were stopped and approached by officers, who then physically forced the pair into a caged police vehicle.

-They sat in the back of the stationary vehicle for approximately 10 minutes and then were driven to a local police station.
+They sat in the back of the stationary vehicle for approximately 10 minutes and then police drove them to a local police station.
 After parking at the station, they were left alone in the caged vehicle for up to 10 minutes without explanation.

 The pair were escorted separately into the police station and a strip search was conducted without Tash’s consent.
-During the strip search the cell door was open and she was visible to people coming and going in the corridor.
-Tash also noticed a camera in the corner of the room and the officers would not respond to her concerns to whether she was being recorded while naked.
+During the strip search the cell door was open.
+She was visible to people coming and going in the corridor.
+Tash also noticed a camera in the corner of the room.
+The officers would not respond to her concerns to whether she was being recorded while naked.

-Tash had been told she was arrested for breaching the peace and refusing to follow move on orders.
-However, she was released without charge.
+Tash had been told she was under arrest for breaching the peace and refusing to follow move on orders.
+However, police then released her without charge.